 - Distance from an interstate.
 For companies looking to locate in the state, Sandy's location presents challenges, as it is not along an interstate.
 Sandy is located about 14 miles from I-84, 17 miles from I-205, and about 26 miles from I-5.
 Sandy's distance from these major routes may draw residents and visitors who seek a more remote location, but it can be a disadvantage for many types of businesses that need direct access to an interstate, such as warehouse and distribution.
 Development of smaller scales of these businesses, however, may find Sandy's location as an advantage to serve markets in the region and the state. - Traffic and congestion.
 Highway 26 and Bluff Road have high levels of congestion, particularly during peak hours when school is in session.
-The City is currently working on a major road construction project to alleviate the congestion along Bluff Road.
+To alleviate the congestion at the Bluff Road / Highway 26 intersection, the City recently completed a project to connect 362nd Ave and Bell Street.

 The couplet through the City also negatively impacts livability and the business community.
-While efficient at moving traffic through the city, the couplet enables vehicles to move through at higher rates of speed that, in turn, negatively impacts pedestrian safety, contributes to greater emissions, and makes for a noisy downtown. - Housing affordability.
+While efficient at moving traffic through the city, the couplet enables vehicles to move through at higher rates of speed that, in turn, negatively impacts pedestrian safety, contributes to greater emissions, and makes for a noisy downtown.

+Housing affordability.
 Sandy's housing costs are comparable to other communities in Clackamas County and lower than some communities in the eastern part of the Portland Metro region.
 Sandy's median home price has escalated over the last ten years, increasing from \$200,000 in 2012 to over \$500,000 in 2022.
-Home sales prices grew at 15% per year compared with incomes, which grew a little less than 4% per year.
-According to Redfin, the median home sales price in Sandy in June of 2022 was \$523,000, which was lower than the median sales price of Clackamas County overall (\$638,000).
+Home sales prices grew at 15% per year compared with incomes, which grew a little less than 4% per year.27 According to Redfin, the median home sales price in Sandy in June of 2022 was \$523,000, which was lower than the median sales price of Clackamas County overall (\$638,000).
 While comparatively more affordable than other areas of the county, the high price of homes may make it difficult for businesses to attract and retain workers, especially workers at lower income ranges.
-These high costs are not unique to Sandy-they are driven in part because housing production is not keeping pace with population growth.
-However, Sandy in particular has limited affordable housing and has not had a new incomerestricted affordable housing project since the early 1990s.
+These high costs are not unique to Sandy - they are driven in part because housing production is not keeping pace with population growth.
+However,